tesselle/arkhe/README.md

 must be saved in its own column and each observation (assemblage/sample) must be saved in its own row.

-These new classes are of simple use, on the same way as the base `matrix`:
+These new classes are of simple use as they inherit from the base `matrix`:

 ``` r